-Featherlite produces 3 types of acoustic architectural concrete masonry unit (ACMU) under licence from Sound Seal.
+Featherlite produces 3 types of acoustic architectural concrete masonry unit (ACMU) under license from Sound Seal.

 ACOUSTADE, SOUNDBLOX and SOUNDCELL Architectural Concrete Masonry Units are structural and absorptive barriers that positively improve sound quality of interior rooms and outdoor environments, while providing structure for walls and buildings.

 - They reduce noise within an enclosed space through absorption and diffusion of sound energy within their core matrix.